The Marly Horses Sculptures of Paris

 Château de Marly du Roi: better than your average hunting lodge.

-As can be seen in the above painting, even the horse trough was superior.
+As can be seen in the foreground of the above painting, even the horse trough was superior.
 The Grand Abreuvoir à Chevaux at Marly was basically an in-ground equine swimming pool.

-French sculptor Charles Antoine Coysevox was commissioned to create a grouping of two equestrian subjects for Château de Marly, which he quickly and beautifully sculpted of marble and had installed by 1701 on either side of the horse pond.
+French sculptor Charles Antoine Coysevox was commissioned to create a grouping of two marble equestrian subjects to decorate Château de Marly, which were installed by 1701 on either side of the horse pond.
+You can see them in the painting above.
 Coysevox's Renommée (aka Fame of the King) and companion Mercure, both astride Pegasus, represented Louis XIV's personal dominance in times of both peace and war.

 |Renommée, from Wikipedia Commons|

-When creating his sculptures, Coustou was most likely inspired by the marble Dioscuri or Horse Tamers from the Quirinal Palace in Rome, themselves 4th century copies of Greek originals.
+When creating his hew horse sculptures, Coustou was likely inspired by the marble Dioscuri or Horse Tamers from the Quirinal Palace in Rome, themselves 4th century copies of Greek originals.
 Coustou's pieces represent what the Louvre's website describes as:

 |Photos from Wikipedia Commons|

 Lucky for the Horse Tamers that they were so magnificently done.
 During the French Révolution anything that was connected with monarchy or theology was usually destroyed or vandalized.
 The superior artistry of the Coysevox set eclipsed any monarchical associations with a once-glorious self-proclaimed godlike king.
 That's what allowed these sculptures to survive during a time when France destroyed so much of its artistic heritage due to monarchist or religious associations.

 In 1795, on the orders of the painter David, the Coustou statues were saddled up and moved to Place de la Révolution (now Place de la Concorde), at the bottom of the Champs-Elysées.